 The Dosage for Dogs

 How much Robitussin to give a dog is the question lots of K9 owners ask.
-First off, you’ll want to stick with Robitussin that contains dextromethorphan which is the most commercially available.
+First off, you’ll want to stick with Robitussin that contains Dextromethorphan which is the most commercially available.
 Be warned that Robitussin AC contains opiates such as codeine which is a naturally occurring morphine!
-This can be habit forming which is why a prescription is required in some places.
+This can be habit forming and develop into a very bad situation for Fido!

-For the above reasons, it is difficult to give you on an exact dosage because every case is somewhat different.
-As a general guideline, every 10 hours or so you can use up to half a milligram per pound (always know your dog’s weight) but don’t exceed this dosage.
-The same formula applies to the liquid form but you will need to check the label’s concentration.
+It’s really difficult to give you an exact dosage because every case is somewhat different.
+As a general guideline, every 10 hours or so you can use up to half a milligram per pound but don’t exceed this amount.
+The same formula applies to the liquid form but check the label’s concentration.

 Alternatives to Robitussin